 MULCH MULCH MULCH

 Be sure to mulch all new plantings and re mulch older plants.
 Use 3″ of mulch around your plants.
 Keep the mulch away from the immediate base of the plant.
 Mulching keeps the ground and roots of your plants cooler and holds the moisture in the soil.
 New plantings will do much better, no matter what the temperature, if they are watered well and mulch is used.
 You can cut your water use by up to 50% by mulching and your plants will do so much better.
-You can use shredded bark or chunk bark or compost or even gravel will work as mulch but gravel will reflect heat onto your plants so for some plant If you aren’t mulching, I would strongly advise that you do.
-Your plants will get through hot spells with no adverse effects, this is not a good choice.
+If you aren’t mulching, I would strongly advise that you do.
+Your plants will get through hot spells with no adverse effects, you will use less water and still have healthy happy plants.
 With mulching, you can plant any time of the year with no adverse effects.
 IT REALLY HELPS!

 BLOSSOM END ROT

 If you experience blossom end rot on tomatoes and squash, you want to add calcium to the soil.
 The bottom of the tomato and the ends of the squash will shrivel and become brown or black.
 If you add calcium at the first sign of this, the problem will be corrected fairly quickly.